Provisioning Compute Nodes

 You can request software installation during provisioning:

-Provision an Ubuntu node with Docker and PostgreSQL installed
+Provision a node with Docker and PostgreSQL installed

 The AI will provision the node and then run the necessary installation commands.